Broadsword Six Sends: 14 Leadership Lessons from a Recon Marine

 Live a selfless life and serve a cause greater than yourself.

-This Article First Appeared in The Havok Journal on 13APR2014.
+This first appeared in The Havok Journal April 13, 2014.